 Congdon Street Bridge Replacement

-Replacing it with a modern structure will ensure it meets current safety and access standards, as well as clearance requirements for the Public Transport Authority’s rail line, well into the future.
+Replacing the 109 year old timber bridge, with a modern structure will ensure it meets current safety and access standards, as well as clearance requirements for the Public Transport Authority’s (PTA) rail line, well into the future.

 Benefits of this option include:

-- Can be built while the old bridge remains in operation, minimising inconvenience to the local community, road users and adjacent business operators;
+- The existing bridge remains open during construction, minimising inconvenience to the local community, road users and adjacent business operators

-- Preserves the valuable stand of pine trees on Claremont Crescent;
+- Preserves the valuable stand of Norfolk pine trees on Claremont Crescent

 Read ourPlanning Update PDF to see the other options we considered.